-Likewise, parents shouldn’t get into making a lot of excuses for themselves.
-They should say, “This is our expectation.
-We’re sorry we didn’t do it before now, but we’re here today and this is what we’re going to have to do.
-And we can’t go any further until this agreement gets made.”
 The expectations should include what time the kid gets up in the morning if he’s not working.
 Older kids who are avoiding responsibility will stay up all night and sleep until noon.
 When you ask them why they sleep until noon, they’ll say, “Well, I’m not working.”
-As the parent, you have to make it clear: “That’s why you’re not working.
-Because you sleep until noon.
-Get up at seven o’clock like everybody else and find a job.”
-It’s never too late to be this direct with your child.

-Remember: do not take the kid’s accusations and blaming as fact.
-Expect to hear plenty of accusations and excuses.
-You’re going to be compared to his friend’s parents.
-You’re going to be told you’re hateful and uncaring.
+Do not take your child’s accusations and blaming as fact.
+In fact, you should expect to hear plenty of accusations and excuses.
+You’re going to be compared to his friend’s parents and you’re going to be told you’re hateful and uncaring.
 But don’t forget, this kid is fighting taking responsibility, and he will fight it fiercely.

 The agreement you develop with the child should allow for adult privileges.
 Specifically, if the kid is working and being responsible, then your agreement with him should be very flexible.
 On his day off, he can sleep all day for all you care.
 But he can’t stay out all night without calling you because you’re going to worry, and it’s his responsibility to let you know he’s safe.
 If he doesn’t want to do that, then he should move into a more independent living situation.
 You don’t get complete freedom and the support of living at home at the same time.

 Paying rent is a very good habit for an older child to get into.
 I think there are two ways to look at the issue of when and if your child should pay rent in order to continue living at home.
 If the family needs the money and the kid is working, he needs to contribute.
 It’s just that simple.